PERMITTING ORIGINAL ART MURALS

 B. Qualifying Wall Surfaces for Murals.

-2. Murals are permitted only on walls that have not had a specific material, color or texture reviewed and approved through Design Review or Historic Design Review unless a new Design Review or Historic Design Review has allowed the Mural to change the originally approved color, texture, or material.
+3. Murals are permitted only on walls that have not had a specific material, color or texture reviewed and approved through Design Review or Historic Resource Review unless a new Design Review or Historic Resource Review has allowed the mural to change the originally approved color, texture, or material.

 C. Number of Mural Permits per building wall.